Smudge202/smudge202.github.io/_posts/2017-01-07-logging-practices.md

 ![log output screenshot](https://puu.sh/tkXsf/3e945c79ad.png)

 Notice that the _interpolated_ entry has no highlighting.
 That's because it's simply considered a part of the text, whereas the _classic_ entry can be coloured, can be stored into queryable database columns, etc. This is because the parameters are available to the logger instead of being _"burned in"_ at runtime, prior to reaching the logger.
+If you've ever had to regex through log files to find the lines you want, you'll know exactly what I mean here.

 ### Disposable Tracking

 At last we finally reach the subject that drove this blog post.
 The application we've been working on was working perfectly in development and lower stages of our deployment cycle.
 However, when we put the application through load testing it completely fell apart.

 Thanks to our application of the above logging practices, not to mention the advanced sink tips below, it was immediately obvious that we were not managing our disposable connections correctly.
 This particular issue is often very easy to find because most usages of `IDisposable` objects will be in a `using` statement.
+Given the right Roslyn analysers, you can simply check the Warnings page in VS and find the problem.
 However, the complexity of our application and the necessity to integrate with legacy code meant that in places we couldn't simply wrap `using` statements around everything.
 For example, we use the `IServiceScopeFactory` to instantiate parts of the legacy code and rely on the Microsoft Dependency Injection container to track our transient disposables and tear them down for us when we `Dispose` the scope.

 So, we needed a smarter way to track our connections, whilst the code that consumed said connections were essentially a black box to us given it could have been anywhere in millions of lines of heritage code.